How to Transfer Emails From One Gmail Account to Another ?

 - Very slow for large mailboxes.

-- Does not transfer Gmail labels and everything arrives in one big inbox.
+- It does not transfer Gmail labels, and everything arrives in one big inbox.

 - May miss recent emails due to POP3 limitations.